AustinNodebots/gettingstarted/README.md

-## Welcome to JSConf 2014!
+# Welcome to Austin NodeBots Day 2014!

-### What are we doing today?
+## What are we doing today?

+### Hacking on Nodebots
+Undoubtedly you will need WIFI information since your SparkCore's use WIFI to communicate.
+The wifi connection information should be on a card on your table.
+If you need help with it find Kasandra or Ray.

+### SoccerBot Project
 Nodebots has [soccer bots](https://www.youtube.com/watch?v=CcCwjnWBoJ8&feature=youtu.be) and anything you wants bots today.

-### Parts
-Parts are in the parts library.
-We all have to share.
-Please return what you are no longer using.
-And we'll all have to return everything (besides your sparkcore inventors kit) at the end of the day.

-### Getting started
+## Getting started

 How do I get started with with [Node](http://nodejs.org/) on [Spark](https://www.spark.io/)?